rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

   ![Windows](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/img/endpoint_key_run_win_custom_email_api.png)

-  6. Wait for the license key to appear (you will have to wait) This information will be sent to your e-mail in the form of a letter in the format of:
+  6. Wait for the license data to appear (you will have to wait) This information will be sent to your e-mail in the form of a letter in the format of:

   **FROM: noreply@orders.eset.com**